skyguy126/traffic_inference/docs/index.md

 Throughout this project, we make the following assumptions
 - Traffic is sparse: at any given time, only zero or one car occupies any camera's field of view.
 This pushes the edge case where multiple cars pass a single camera at one time, and two events must be detected, out of scope.
 In future work, this assumption can be lifted by inspecting the difference in encrypted network traffic when one car versus multiple cars pass.
 For example, if the disturbance size is found to be dependent upon the number of cars in the camera's view, this can be probabilistically added into the algorithm to trigger two anonymous events instead of one.
+- No two cameras' fields of view overlap: no two cameras will pick up the same event.
+This assumption is reasonable because we are looking for coarse traffic tracking.
+Future work could be robust to this by inferring based on camera proximity and field of view to throw out events that are likely duplicates.
 - Each camera transmits only to its associated access point, with no other traffic on that link; therefore all WiFi traffic observed on that network originates from the camera.
 In future work, this assumption could be relaxed by making the simulated WiFi network more robust, such as positioning packet sniffers between cameras and using triangulation to determine the camera from which the packets originate from.
 This would also decrease the deployment costs of such a system by decreasing the number of packet sniffers needed.
 - The WiFi sniffer is positioned so it is within range of only a single camera/access-point pair at any given time, preventing capture of unrelated over-the-air traffic.
 This assumption is made to control our system, but future work could look to detect and filter out such noise.
 - The multi-vantage identification system generates embeddings solely from vehicle appearance without incorporating temporal or spatial metadata.
 It performs reliably when vehicle colors differ significantly, but error rates may increase when vehicles have similar appearances.
 In our project, we use only one model of car (Toyota Prius), selected due to its medium size and prevalence in the real world.
 Cars are differentiated solely on a color basis, but future work could use license plate detection or other differentating features to more reliably track cars at edge nodes.